 - You will benefit from the involvement of staff from Glasgow Museums, National Museums Scotland and other institutions within Scotland, and will have the opportunity to work with collections from local museums, including the University’s own Hunterian Museum and Art Gallery.

-The taught component consists of core courses and optional courses, running over the first two semesters.
+The taught component consists of core courses and optional courses, running over two semesters.

 Assessment is normally focused on written performance, but oral presentation skills and other modes of assessment allow you to develop your writing skills in a number of formats.
 This is in addition to the practical emphasis on developing your ability to interpret and analyse artefacts.

-For the MLitt you can opt to do either a dissertation or an extended work placement (assessed by student diary, portfolio and either a research report or a student exhibition design).
+For the MLitt you can opt to do either a dissertation or an extended work placement (assessed by work placement eportfolio and either a research report or a student exhibition design).

 - Material culture in context